-The Hotel Collection comes with a $100 hotel credit to spend on qualifying dining, spa, and resort activities and can also receive a room upgrade at check-in if available.
-This is available to personal and business cardholders of Platinum and Gold cards.
+The Hotel Collection is available to personal and business cardholders of Platinum and Gold cards.
+These bookings will give you the standard value of 0.7 cents per point, but you'll receive a $100 hotel credit to spend on qualifying dining, spa, and resort activities and can also receive a room upgrade at check-in if available.

 Membership Rewards Points can be used to place an offer towards a seat upgrade with more than 20 airlines.

 After you've purchased your ticket with a participating airline, you can jump to the American Express Travel Site to enter your reservation details.
 If the itinerary is eligible for an upgrade, you can then use points to make an offer.